 It’s not easy watching a family member struggle with drug addiction.
 Substance abuse and addiction have a detrimental impact on nearly every aspect of life, resulting in changes in relationships, financial stability, and employment.
 If drug addiction is ignored, it will likely only get worse.

 In this article, we’re taking a closer look at how to help a family member with a drug addiction.

 How to Help a Family Member with Drug Addiction

-Few things are more heartbreaking than watching someone we love spiral into the darkness of addiction.
+Few things are heartbreaking than watching someone we love spiral into the darkness of addiction.

-We begin to feel helpless as the person that we know and care about appears to turn into a heartless stranger, and it can feel overwhelming to manage our own responses while simultaneously feeling a need to do what we can to intervene.
+We begin to feel helpless as the person we know and care about appears to turn into a heartless stranger.
+It can feel overwhelming to manage our responses while simultaneously feeling a need to do what we can to intervene.

 The following are some tips to focus on while deciding on your best course of action.